Palm Beach Airport Service Animal Policies

 Assistance animals are welcome to travel with passengers who have disabilities.
 Certain exemptions are provided to these animals, but some rules and restrictions still apply.
 To determine if your dog qualifies to be certified as a Psychiatric Service Dog and can be accepted as such for air travel, you can visit Pettable’s PSD service.

 Palm Beach Airport Pet Relief Areas

-Palm Beach International Airport is in a convenient place for anyone looking to vacation in Florida.
+Palm Beach International Airport offers two pet relief areas.
+These outdoor areas are located pre-security at the East and West ends of the terminal on Level One.
 To serve its large tourist clientele, Palm Beach International (PBI) has many modern amenities that you might find in a contemporary airport, and some that are pretty unique.
 In addition to free Wi-Fi and a putt-putt golf course, they have a modern approach to people traveling with their pets and service animals.
 PBI prides itself in patron experience and wants to make your pets and service animals feel comfortable.
 If PBI is just one stop on your vacation travels, you should also spend some time learning about other airport pet policies.

 Shipping Pets through Cargo

 It can be difficult, sometimes impossible, to accompany a pet on a trip.
 Many airlines, but not all, allow pets to travel as checked baggage if they are too big to travel in the cabin.
 This might be a good plan for some, but others might prefer to send their pet as cargo.
 If you need to use PBI as an arrival or departure point for your pooch, check with your vet first to make sure this is a safe option.
 Also, ensure you check with your chosen airline so that you know what kind of supplies you’ll need, as well as when and where to meet your pet or drop him off.